 After the migration of Toa Rangatira from the Kawhia Harbour in the 1820s another battle is thought to have occurred at Waimapihi pa (or Pukerua Pa) against a remnant of Mua-Upoko.
 After Toa Rangatira had overwhelmed the defenders they were suddenly attacked by a Ngati Kahungunu group from Whanganuiatara.

 In 1830 the pa was occupied by Te Pehi and Te Hiko of Toa Rangatira and the area (along with the Wairaka settlement) was important for cultivation.
 Waimapihi was also situated at the north end of the Taua-tapu track, which linked it with Taupo Pa (now Plimmerton).
 Many early Pakeha travellers visited Waimapihi pa after the 1830s.
-Thomas Bevin recalls his visit to the pa in 1845 (Bevin, T. 1907).
+Thomas Bevan recalls his visit to the pa in 1845 (Bevan, T. 1907).

 He states: "We emerged at Pukerua hill at Waimapihi Pa which was one of the strongholds of Ngati Toa.
 Te Pirihana resided there until recently.
 His father Tungia was one of the chiefs of Ngati-Toa when they took the pa.
 Built on a hill top, the fortified village contained many hundreds of inhabitants.
 The outer sotckade consisting of huge tree trunks set side by side in the ground was called Pekerangi.
 Inside this defence were to line of palisades with deep ditches between and underground ways for the defenders to retreat through if driven back from the Pekerangi".